 If you find that you're often overshooting your targets, try turning your sensitivity down in-game.
-Similarly, if you find you're undershooting, or that you're having to make hand movements that feel unnaturally large in order to spin around, then your sensitivity might be a bit low.
+Similarly, if you find that you're undershooting, or that you're having to make movements that feel a little too dramatic in order to spin around, then your sensitivity might be a bit low.

-Here's an important point: don't get too aggressive with your sensitivity adjustments.
+Avoid being too aggressive with your sensitivity adjustments as this will have a negative effect on your aim training.
 Adetonian says not to immediately change your settings when you have a single bad game—doing so will mess with your muscle memory.
-Instead, only look to changing your sensitivity if you have a consistent stretch of bad performance.
-Give an adjustment time to sink in before you decide it's not working.
+Instead, only look to tweak your sensitivity if you have a consistent stretch of poor performance.
+Give all adjustments time to sink in before you write them off.

 Techniques and game sense

 There are two primary types of aiming: tracking and flick shots.
-Tracking refers to attempting to keep your crosshair aimed at your target at all times—useful for DPS characters with automatic weapons, like Overwatch's Soldier: 76 and Tracer.
+Tracking refers to keeping your crosshair stuck on your target at all times, and following them as they move—useful for DPS characters with automatic weapons, like Overwatch's Soldier: 76 and Tracer.

 Flickshots involve flicking your crosshairs at your target then returning to a neutral position—used for single-shot weapons, such as snipers or Overwatch's McCree.

-Regardless of which type of character you're using, Adetonian recommends keeping your crosshairs pointed at wherever you expect to encounter an enemy.
-If you start every fight by having to react, you're more likely to miss your target or be too slow to hit them.
+Regardless of which type of character you're using, Adetonian recommends keeping your crosshairs resting wherever you expect to encounter an enemy.
+Anticipating enemy movements is key, and you'll improve this as you continue to play more regularly.
+If you start every fight by having to react, you're more likely to miss your target.

 "When you're not in a fight, you want to hold your crosshair at the corner where you expect the opponent to come," Adetonian said.
 "When you go around a corner, snap your crosshair to the next corner in your path and keep it tracked there as you move up."